Awesome-Person-Interface/fitness-tracker/README.md

     - R - Read any routine associated with the current user.
     - U - Update any routine's name for the current user.
     - D - Delete any routine of specified name for the user.

+5. **Goal Tracking**
+    -

+5. **Recipe Management**
+    -

+5. **Calendar Assistant**
+    - C - Create new events using previously stored data or custom data.
+    - R - Populate the calendar with previously created events
+    - U - Update any field in any event previously created
+    - D - Delete any event previously created
+    - Calendar displays details on any event when clicked.
+    - User can drag across multiple dates for multi-day events.
+    - User can choose between an all-day event or specific time event when creating an event for a day
+    - Choosing a category populates the title and description of an event for the user.